finnschiermer/x86prime/README.md

 > opam init -a
 ~~~
 On some systems, the default ocaml version is too old.
 Use "ocaml --version"
 to find which version you have.
-If you have something before 4.05.0, you need
+If you have something before 4.07.0, you need
-to upgrade.
-Latest version is 4.07.0.
+to upgrade to at least version 4.07.0.
+If you have 4.07.0 or later, you
+should not need to upgrade the ocaml toolchain.
 To upgrade do:
 ~~~
 > opam switch 4.07.0
 [at this point you may be asked to run "eval 'opam config env'" - do it]